markshapiro/graphql-db-projection/README.md

   },
 })
 ```
-Requesting all these fields in GraphQL query will result in projection:
+requesting all these fields in GraphQL query will result in projection:
 ```
 {
   username: 1,